avatar-kaleb/kalebmckelvey-site/blog/mental-model-the-contrast-principle.md

 ## Defend Against the Shortcut

-When making a decision between two items or if you are buying a 10K+ car and the salesman ask if you want to throw in only a $100 radio, take a breath and ask a couple questions: "Am I buying this or making this decision in comparison to another option?"
+When making a decision between two items or if you are buying a 10K+ car and the salesman ask if you want to throw in only a $100 radio, take a breath and ask a couple of questions: "Am I buying this or making this decision in comparison to another option?"
 "Would I make this decision without an option to compare it with?"
 "What are the big things I'm comparing to each other?"

 ## Concluding Thoughts

 I have added this to my [mental model dictionary entries](https://mentalmodeldictionary.com).
-I hope this helps you recognize and defense against the shortcut when necessary!
+I hope this helps you recognize and defend against the shortcut when necessary!